 Historic Oakwood, a neighborhood of 19th-century Victorian homes listed on the National Register of Historic Places.

 SHOPPING: Even the most seasoned shoppers will find an impressive array of well-known retail stores, boutiques and locally-owned shops in and around Raleigh.
 Browse the Raleigh Flea Market or the more than 30 antique stores spreadthroughout the area.
-Major shopping areas and centers include Brier Creek Commons, Beaver Creek Commons, Cameron Village, Cary Towne Center, Crabtree Valley Mall, North Hills, Triangle Town Center and White Oak Crossing.
+Major shopping areas and centers include Brier Creek Commons, Beaver Creek Commons, Cameron Village, Cary Towne Center, Crabtree Valley Mall, North Hills, Park West Village, Triangle Town Center and White Oak Crossing.
 The list of specialty stores and upscale shops in Raleigh is impressive--and just keeps expanding.

 CUISINE: Raleigh's array of cuisine serves up something to satisfy almost any craving.
 Menus range from upscale fine dining to brewpubs to traditional Southern cooking.
-The area is also home to three wineries and 21 (and counting) craft breweries.
+The area is also home to three wineries, two distilleries and 21 (and counting) craft breweries.

 NIGHTLIFE: Enjoy nightlife in downtown Raleigh in the Capital District, Fayetteville Street district, Glenwood South, Moore Square district and the Warehouse District.
 Listen to live music performed by popular local bands or international superstars at one of the area's major venues, concert venues or entertainment complexes, or simply dance the night away to DJs.
 The Raleigh area has the most live music venues concentrated here than anywhere else in the state and has more than 15 percent of the state's craft breweries, making it a capital of craft beer.